 When a pregnancy begins is actually somewhat complicated.
 Many people think that the pregnancy starts when a sperm fertilizes and egg.
 This is hard to argue, but doctors tend to say that pregnancy begins when the fertilized egg implants in the wall of the uterus.
 It really depends on whether you think pregnancy starts at fertilization or implantation.

 To make it more complicated, pregnancy dates begin to be counted on the first day of a women's last period.
 This is before ovulation, before fertilization and before implantation.

 According to the American College of Obstetricians and Gynecologist (ACOG) Pregnancy is established when a fertilized egg has been implanted in the wall of a woman's uterus.
 This corresponds to the point in time when the female menstrual cycle is interrupted.
 When the fertilized egg implants the future placental tissues secrete chorionic gonadotropin which maintains the corpus luteum which prevents shedding of the uterine lining or menstruation.
 Thus, a pregnancy is considered to be established only when the process of implantation is complete.

 This definition is based on the statement of ACOG.
 However, the question of when pregnancy begins is an area of potential controversy.
 Thus, it is important to recognize that cultural, religious and personal belief systems may influence individual and community based interpretations of when pregnancy begins.

-Mehmet Oz, MD, Cardiology, answeredPregnancy begins when a mature egg from a woman is fertilized by a mature sperm from a man.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredPregnancy begins when a mature egg from a woman is fertilized by a mature sperm from a man.
 Learn more about how this happens in this animation narrated by Dr. Oz.

 Helpful?
 1 person found this helpful.